-From 50 states and 137 countries, Penn’s 10,000 undergraduates pursue studies in the natural sciences, social sciences, and humanities alongside pre-professional preparation in business, engineering, and nursing.
+From all 50 states and 111 countries, Penn undergraduates pursue studies in the natural sciences, social sciences, and humanities alongside purposeful preparation in business, engineering, and nursing.

 91 Undergraduate majors

 Penn's physical and intellectual connections encourage shared learning experiences.
-A walkable, 302-acre campus links the resources of 4 undergraduate and 12 graduate schools, 3 teaching hospitals, 15 libraries, and 142 research centers.
+A walkable, 302-acre campus links the resources of 4 undergraduate and 12 graduate and professional schools, 3 teaching hospitals, 15 libraries, and 100+ research centers.

 Penn makes its home in Philadelphia’s energetic and artistic University City neighborhood.
 The nation’s fifth-largest city is a hub of culture, commerce, and cuisine, which will enrich your Penn experience.

-Penn Nursing students combine a liberal arts and sciences foundation with intensive clinical experiences, enjoying partnerships with more than 300 health care facilities, including the nation’s top-ranked children’s hospital.
+Penn Nursing students combine a liberal arts and sciences foundation with intensive clinical experiences at more than 300 health care facilities, including the nation’s top-ranked children’s hospital.

 8:1 Nursing student-to-faculty ratio in clinical settings